 This comparison tests each library against these real invoice patterns rather than synthetic benchmarks.

 One critical scope boundary: pdfplumber, Camelot, and tabula-py all operate on native text-based PDFs where the text layer is already embedded.
 Scanned invoice images require OCR preprocessing, a fundamentally different toolchain involving Tesseract or cloud vision APIs before any table detection can begin.
+The toolchain choice also shifts when the script itself is non-Latin or right-to-left — see our comparison of Python OCR libraries for Arabic invoice tables for how RTL layouts and Arabic numerals change the calculus.
 This article focuses exclusively on native PDF table extraction.
 If you need a broader view of the Python extraction landscape that covers OCR-based workflows alongside programmatic parsing, see our broader guide to extracting invoice data with Python.

-Fortune Business Insights reports that the global intelligent document processing market was valued at USD 10.57 billion in 2025, projected to reach USD 91.02 billion by 2034, with finance and accounting representing 45.57% of the total.
+Fortune Business Insights reports that the global intelligent document processing market was valued at USD 10.57 billion in 2025 and is projected to reach USD 91.02 billion by 2034; it also expects finance and accounting to account for 45.57% of the market in 2026.
 Your choice of Python library for invoice table extraction shapes the rest of the pipeline.

 pdfplumber: Pixel-Level Control for Complex Invoice Layouts

-pdfplumber takes a fundamentally different approach from libraries that treat table extraction as pattern matching.
-It parses the PDF's underlying character-level layout data—every character's position, every line segment's coordinates—and uses coordinate geometry to identify table boundaries.
+pdfplumber works from the PDF's character positions and line geometry rather than treating extraction as a black-box table guess.
+It parses the PDF's underlying layout data — every character's position and every line segment's coordinates — then uses coordinate geometry to identify table boundaries.
 Instead of guessing where tables might be, you define precisely which regions of a page contain tabular data and how cell boundaries should be detected.

 This gives you pixel-level control over extraction.
 You can specify exact vertical and horizontal line positions, adjust snap tolerances for slightly misaligned rules, and target specific page regions while ignoring headers, footers, and totals blocks.
 For invoice extraction, that precision matters: invoice tables sit alongside addresses, logos, payment terms, and tax summaries, and you need the parser to isolate the line item table cleanly.